eubieald/parcel-bootstrap-scss-boilerplate/README.md

 Optional if you want to run via development mode:
 4. rm -rf .cache dist
-5. run npm run dev (it should automatically open your default browser to you with the app project)
+5. run npm run dev (it should automatically open your default browser for you with the app project)